Active Substance: everolimus

 How does Votubia work?

-The active substance in Votubia, everolimus, is an antitumour medicine that acts by blocking an enzyme called ‘mammalian target of rapamycin’ (mTOR), which has increased activity in tumour cells of patients with SEGA or renal angiomyolipoma.
+The active substance in Votubia, everolimus, is an anti-tumour medicine that acts by blocking an enzyme called ‘mammalian target of rapamycin’ (mTOR), which has increased activity in tumour cells of patients with SEGA or renal angiomyolipoma.
 In the body, everolimus first attaches to a protein called FKBP-12 that is found inside cells to make a ‘complex’.
 This complex then blocks mTOR.
-Since mTOR is involved in the control of cell division and the growth of blood vessels, Votubia prevents the division of tumour cells and reduces their blood supply.
+Since mTOR is involved in the control of cell division and the growth of blood vessels, Votubia prevents the division of tumour cells and reduces their blood supply. mTOR is also thought to play a role in the seizures that occur in patients with tuberous sclerosis but it is not fully understood how the medicine acts to prevent them.

-Votubia was shown to be effective at treating patients with SEGA and renal angiomyolipoma by shrinking the volume of the tumours.
+Votubia has been shown to be effective at treating patients with SEGA and renal angiomyolipoma by shrinking the volume of the tumours.
+It has also shown to be effective at reducing partial-onset seizures associated with tuberous sclerosis.

-The most common side effects with Votubia (seen in more than 1 in 10 patients) are acne, stomatitis (inflammation of the lining of the mouth), upper respiratory tract infections (colds), nasopharyngitis (inflammation of the nose and throat), sinusitis (inflammation of the sinuses), otitis media (infection of the middle ear), pneumonia (infection of the lung), increased blood levels of cholesterol, irregular menstruation (periods) and amenorrhoea (absence of periods).
+The most common side effects with Votubia (seen in more than 1 in 10 patients) are acne, stomatitis (inflammation of the lining of the mouth), upper respiratory tract infections (colds), nasopharyngitis (inflammation of the nose and throat), sinusitis (inflammation of the sinuses), cough, pneumonia (infection of the lung), urinary tract infection, increased blood levels of cholesterol, irregular menstruation (periods), amenorrhoea (absence of periods), headache, diarrhoea, vomiting, rash, tiredness, fever and decreased appetite.
 For the full list of all side effects reported with Votubia, see the package leaflet.

 Votubia must not be used in people who are hypersensitive (allergic) to everolimus, to related medicines such as sirolimus and temsirolimus or to any of the other ingredients.

-The CHMP noted that Votubia has been shown to reduce the size of the brain tumours in adults and children with tuberous sclerosis and that this is expected to reduce the signs and symptoms of SEGA such as seizures, hydrocephalus (accumulation of fluid in the brain), and increased pressure within the brain.
+The Agency’s Committee for Medicinal Products for Human Use (CHMP) noted that Votubia has been shown to reduce the size of the brain tumours in adults and children with tuberous sclerosis and that this is expected to reduce the signs and symptoms of SEGA such as seizures, hydrocephalus (accumulation of fluid in the brain), and increased pressure within the brain.
 Although surgery remains the standard treatment for this condition, Votubia is expected to benefit patients whose tumour cannot be operated on.
-Votubia has also been shown to reduce the size of kidney tumours in patients with renal angiomyolipoma.
+Votubia has also been shown to reduce the size of kidney tumours in patients with renal angiomyolipoma and has been shown to be beneficial as an add-on treatment in the management of partial-onset seizures related to tuberous sclerosis that have not sufficiently responded to other therapy.
 The side effects of the medicine were considered to be manageable and were generally mild or moderate.
 The CHMP therefore concluded that the benefits of Votubia outweigh its risks and recommended that it be given marketing authorisation.

 Votubia was originally given ‘conditional approval’ because there was more evidence to come about the medicine, in particular its long-term effects.
 As the company has supplied the additional information necessary, the authorisation has been switched from conditional to full approval.